thuliteio/docs/content/advanced/analytics/fathom-analytics.md

 ---
 title: "Fathom Analytics"
-description: "Fathom Analytics is a Google Analytics alternative that doesn't compromise visitor privacy for data."
+description: "Integrate Fathom Analytics with Thulite to measure traffic using a privacy-focused script setup and minimal implementation overhead."
-summary: "Fathom Analytics is a Google Analytics alternative that doesn't compromise visitor privacy for data."
+summary: "Integrate Fathom Analytics with Thulite to measure traffic using a privacy-focused script setup and minimal implementation overhead."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:21:22+02:00
 draft: false